 I booked the half day DMZ tour from Trazy.com a local Korea travel agent.
-Initially I wanted to book from getaguide but I found Trazy price is cheaper.
+Initially I wanted to book from Getaguide but I found Trazy price is cheaper.
 Trazy and Klook pricing is around the same but I picked Trazy because it is a local Korea travel agent.

-After boarding off the cable car we still have to take few stairs to reach the tower.
-In between there is a love locket area with a souvenir shop where you can buy a love locket as well.
+There is a free hourly shuttle bus between Myeongdong and Namsan Park but we just missed one so we took a Taxi to go to the cable car station.
+After boarding off the cable car we still had to walk a few stairs to reach the tower.
+In between there is a love locket area with souvenir shop for people to buy love lockets.

 The Cable Car

 Us with Namsan Tower as background

 View from the Top.
 Too bad the sky was cloudy